 - refuses to help out

 And believe me, it’s something I experience at times too, especially with my kids!
 However, the issue often lies in the fact that how the system actually works has not been properly explained.

-For example, let's say you set up a new paperwork system, whereby different pieces of information need to be sorted, filed in various categories, and then moved to their ‘home’ i.e. a memory box, artwork folder or filing cabinet.
+For example, let's say you set up a new paperwork system, whereby different pieces of information need to be sorted, filed in various categories, and then moved to their ‘home’ i.e. a memory box or filing cabinet.
 This is quite a complex system.
 If you don’t explain exactly how your system works to your partner or family members, then it will inevitably fail, because they may not understand what goes where and why.

 The Fix: It’s so important when you set up a new system to work out who will be using it so they know how it operates.
-You need to sit those family members down and explain it thoroughly to them - and this may include explaining it to your kids!
+You need to sit your family members down and explain it thoroughly to them - and this may include explaining it to your kids!

 This process allows you to double check to see if they’ve understood.
 Get them to repeat information back to you about what belongs where, and ask if they have any questions.
 After that, there should be an expectation that the system will be followed more effectively.